networknt/light-hybrid-4j/README.md

 # light-java-hybrid
-A hybrid between monolithic and microservices to take advantages of both
+A hybrid between monolith and microservices to take advantages of both